Frequency-domain self-force calculations using Gegenbauer reconstruction: Discussion

 \subsection{Alternative reconstruction methods}

-In this work we utilized the Gegenbauer re-projection method as it was first introduced in Refs.~\cite{gottlieb1992gibbs, gottlieb1994resolution, gottlieb1995gibbs, gottlieb1997gibbs} in the 1990s.
+In this work we utilized the Gegenbauer reprojection method as it was first introduced in Refs.~\cite{gottlieb1992gibbs, gottlieb1994resolution, gottlieb1995gibbs, gottlieb1997gibbs} in the 1990s.
 We will now briefly review some developments in the decades since, which aim to achieve even more accurate and robust reconstructions of discontinuous functions from their Fourier coefficients.
 Some of these may prove useful for self-force calculations in the future.

-A known limitation of Gegenbauer polynomials as a Gibbs-complementary basis originates in the requirement that $\lambda \rightarrow \infty$ in proportion to $\wmax$ in order to achieve exponential convergence.
-For large $\lambda$, the weight function $(1-s^2)^{\lambda-1/2}$ appearing in the inner product \eqref{eq:g_k_def} becomes narrowly concentrated around $s = 0$, so that the Gegenbauer approximant \eqref{eq:G_N_def} is inherently extrapolatory: the values of the approximant at the endpoints of the interval are determined from knowledge of the function in the central region only \cite{GELB20063}.
-This in turn leads to the ``generalized Runge phenomenon", in which the Gegenbauer approximant can converge poorly (or even diverge) at the endpoints of the interval unless the ratio $\lambda/N$ is kept sufficiently small \cite{BOYD2005253}.
+A known limitation of Gegenbauer polynomials as a Gibbs complementary basis originates in the requirement that $\lambda \rightarrow \infty$ in proportion to $\wmax$ in order to achieve exponential convergence.
+For large $\lambda$, the weight function $(1-s^2)^{\lambda-1/2}$ appearing in the inner product \eqref{eq:g_k_def} becomes narrowly concentrated around $s = 0$, so that the Gegenbauer approximant \eqref{eq:G_N_def} is inherently extrapolatory: the values of the approximant at the end points of the interval are determined from knowledge of the function in the central region only \cite{GELB20063}.
+This in turn leads to the ``generalized Runge phenomenon", in which the Gegenbauer approximant can converge poorly (or even diverge) at the end points of the interval unless the ratio $\lambda/N$ is kept sufficiently small \cite{BOYD2005253}.